 Meanwhile Downer NZ have made good progress on stage 1, excavating and rock lining nearly half of the length of this stage of work.

 Work has now started on the first stage of the Saxton Creek upgrade.
 This began with clearing the site of vegetation with the main construction to follow.
 Construction is expected to take 15 weeks.
 See the plan above.

 Work on the gravel trap has taken slightly longer than expected due to the presence of a thick layer of large boulders on site.
 The new channel between the gravel trap and the Tasman District Council culvert is finished.
 The rest of the work on the gravel trap and the access track should take between four and five weeks.

 Work on the channel upstream and down stream of the gravel trap is now complete.
 Contractors are now building the retaining walls and access track for the gravel trap.

 Work is expected to start on Stage One (see plan above) of this project in mid-February.
 The contractor will be in touch with affected residents before work starts.

-Timeline item 17
+Timeline item 17 - complete